Deathspike/animesync/README.md

     animesync settings --proxyServer nordvpn://username:password@us

 With this configuration, `animesync` periodically queries the list of proxies provided by *NordVPN* and automatically selects the HTTPS proxy with the least amount of load.
 That should be the fastest proxy available at that time.
 The `@us` suffix stands for *USA*, and ensures the proxy server is in that country.
 You can use whatever country flag you desire, but I recommend *USA* for the best video availability.

+## Developers

+AnimeSync includes an `OpenAPI` server.
+You can run independently of downloads:

+    animesync server

+Then navigate to http://localhost:6583/.
+Questions?
+Please ask.

 # Contributions